 Listing Rule 9.8.4 requires the Company to include certain information in a single identifiable section of the Annual Report or a cross reference table indicating where the information is set out.
-The information required under Listing Rule 9.8.4(7) in relation to Shares issued by the Company is set out on pages 24 and 25.
+The information required under Listing Rule 9.8.4(7) in relation to Shares issued by the Company is set out on pages 24 and 25 of the Annual Report.